-"But," says an objector, "do not the Holy Scriptures command us to a direct hand-to-hand fight with our spiritual enemies, and to put on the whole armor for this good fight of faith?
+"But," says an objector, "do not the Holy Scriptures command us to a direct hand-to-hand fight with our spiritual enemies, and to put on the whole armour for this good fight of faith?
 How, then, does the advice to look at Jesus only square with the Bible?"
 The question is a fair one, for there is an apparent difficulty here which should be removed.
 Our answer is that looking unto Jesus includes all the good resolutions against sin, all possible antagonisms to moral evil, and vastly more.
 It includes a sense of our own weakness, which drives us to the supreme source of strength.
 "When I am weak then am I strong."
 Why?
 Because we are led to seek an ally, even the unconquerable Captain of our salvation.
-And he, instead of placing us by his side to bear with him the brunt of the battle, places himself before us as an impervious shield, interposed between us and the deadly weapons of the foe.
+And He, instead of placing us by His side to bear with Him the brunt of the battle, places Himself before us as an impervious shield, interposed between us and the deadly weapons of the foe.

-Our safety and our ultimate victory are not secured by rushing rashly out from behind our covert, and slinging a few stones at the enemy on our own account, but by abiding trustfully in his shadow, assured that he is able to bring us off more than conquerors.
-This thought gives wonderful significance to that inspiring utterance which rang out from his lips just as he entered into his last conflict with the powers of darkness in Gethsemane, "Be of good cheer; I have overcome the world."
-This supposes that his victory is the victory of all who perseveringly trust in him, and not that there is to be in each case an independent fight, a species of David and Goliath duel, between the believer and Satan, while Jesus looks on as a mere spectator.
-No. no: this is not the style of the battle.
-Faber, the poet of the higher spiritual life more than any other in modern times, thus truthfully characterizes the soul's conflicts with temptation:- him.
+Our safety and our ultimate victory are not secured by rushing rashly out from behind our covert, and slinging a few stones at the enemy on our own account, but by abiding trustfully in His shadow, assured that He is able to bring us off more than conquerors.
+This thought gives wonderful significance to that inspiring utterance which rang out from His lips just as He entered into His last conflict with the powers of darkness in Gethsemane, "Be of good cheer; I have overcome the world."
+This supposes that His victory is the victory of all who perseveringly trust in Him, and not that there is to be in each case an independent fight, a species of David and Goliath duel, between the believer and Satan, while Jesus looks on as a mere spectator.
+No, no; this is not the style of the battle.
+Faber, the poet of the higher spiritual life more than any other in modern times, thus truthfully characterizes the soul's conflicts with temptation:--

+"I have no cares, O blessed Will!
+For all my cares are Thine; I live in triumph, Lord! for Thou Hast made Thy triumphs mine."
+The good cheer which comes to us from Christ's triumph over sin, death, and hell, is something more than the inspiration of another's heroism, crowned with the laurel wreath.
+It is our victory as well as His, if we abide in Him.
 Henceforth all we need to do, when the world deploys its hostile forces upon the field of strife, for the prize of our souls, is to point this enemy to his Waterloo defeat, where the Man of Nazareth triumphantly exclaims, "I have overcome the world."
-When Satan assails us with his seductions to evil, he is to be boldly told that he is a conquered adversary, and that he had better refresh his memory by reading again Christ's dispatches from the battle of the wilderness.
-Matt. iv, I-II.
-When Death arrays himself as the king of terrors, and with bony fingers grasps his javelin and shakes it at us, we point him to the vacant tomb of Jesus.
+When Satan assails us with his seductions to evil, he is to be boldly told that he is a conquered adversary, and that he should better refresh his memory by reading again Christ's dispatches from the battle of the wilderness.
+(Matt. iv.
+1-11).
+When death arrays himself as the king of terrors, and with bony fingers grasps his javelin and shakes it at us, we point him to the vacant tomb of Jesus.
 For the victory of Jesus Christ over the last enemy is our triumph.
 His resurrection assures ours: "I am the resurrection and the life."
 When Satan challenges us, we will cheerfully accept, with the hint to Apollyon that he will find our substitute, his old Conqueror, on the field.
 Ah!
-It is the power of the living Jesus to identify himself with every believer that carries terror and defeat to our foes.
+It is the power of the living Jesus to identify Himself with every believer that carries terror and defeat to our foes.